 Free For a Chat?

 We love to connect with our wide audience and would love for you to share our content!
 Follow along with this series and let us know what ideas YOU would like to see us write about.
 Whether it’s more content about the topics we’ve already written on or even a specific use case or tool you would like to know more about, let us know.

-If you or your team are interested in building a custom application using the Awesense Platform, or you have an analytical tool you would like us to demonstrate with our platform, please feel free to reach out to at firstname.lastname@example.org.
+If you or your team are interested in building a custom application using the Awesense Platform, or you have an analytical tool you would like us to demonstrate with our platform, please feel free to reach out at email@example.com.